Caption: Violet (left) and Jessie (right) keeping fit together

 Caption: Violet feeling energised after a strength training session conducted by TOUCH

-One day, a staff from TOUCH knocked on her door, handed her a flyer and invited her to a strength training session at a void deck of a neighbouring block.
+One day, a staff from TOUCH Caregivers Support knocked on her door, handed her a flyer and invited her to a strength training session at a void deck of a neighbouring block.
 She responded to the invitation.
 But as an introvert, she kept mostly to herself.
-After faithfully attending her twice weekly exercise sessions, Violet found herself gradually opening up and enjoying the company of fellow residents.
+After faithfully attending her twice weekly exercise sessions, Violet found herself opening up and enjoying the company of fellow residents.

 “I did not know I could build friendships here at the void deck.
 This came as a pleasant surprise.
 The residents are all so warm and helpful.
 We used to be strangers.
 Now, we are good friends!
 The TOUCH staff are also supportive,” said Violet smiling.